The following Arbitration practice note provides comprehensive and up to date legal information covering:

 The table below summarises some of the key information regarding the practical impact of the coronavirus (COVID-19) pandemic on arbitration proceedings administered by and/or pursuant to the arbitration rules of a number of key arbitral institutions and associations.
 In this regard, we have focused on certain key arbitral organisations in respect of which we offer practical guidance on our service.

 The advice and guidance provided by these organisations continues to evolve in response to the pandemic.
-Therefore, while this content is maintained, it remains important for practitioners to check the very latest information that may be available and relevant to their proceedings.
+Therefore, while this content is maintained, it remains important for practitioners to check the very latest information that may be available and relevant to their proceedings, particularly as there may be a lag between policy and procedure changes and updates to organisations’ websites.
+It is also worth noting that not all organisations have information regarding current status available on their websites.
 Generally speaking, the staff of arbitral organisations are either working remotely due to governmental restrictions on social distancing, have skeletal staff attending offices on a rotating basis or exceptionally to collect hard copy materials, or have returned to their offices and may or may not have restrictions on external visitors.

-In addition to arbitral organisations responding individually to the crisis, a group of prominent arbitral institutions issued a joint statement on arbitration and coronavirus—see: LNB News 16/04/2020 22.
-The group’s stated ambition is to 'support international arbitration's ability to contribute to stability and foreseeability in a highly unstable environment, including by ensuring that pending cases may continue and that parties may have their cases heard without undue delay.'
-The joint statement asks parties
+In addition to arbitral organisations responding individually to the crisis, early in the pandemic a group of prominent arbitral institutions issued a joint statement on arbitration and coronavirus—see: LNB News 16/04/2020 22.
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.